Fransandi/Advent-of-Code-Python/README.md

 This repository currently includes the example input/output for the 2021 puzzles and the structure for the upcoming 2022 challenge (I will be adding the example input/output of the puzzles once they get published), but anyway; it can easily be adapted for any new or past year.

+👉 Check the article I wrote about my experience with the challenge: [How To Save Christmas by Coding: Advent of Code](https://blog.fransandi.com/advent-of-code-43b3e5dd3d2d)

 👉 Feel free to check my solutions to each puzzle [here](https://github.com/Fransandi/Advent-of-Code-Solutions.git).

 ##  What is the Advent of Code? 🧩

 The Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

-You don't need a computer science background to participate - just a little programming knowledge and some problem-solving skills will get you pretty far.
-Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

-All the credits about the Puzzles, Code, & Design belong to *[Eric Wastl](https://twitter.com/ericwastl)*
+All the credits about the Puzzles, Code, & Design belong to *[Eric Wastl](https://twitter.com/ericwastl)* (more information on https://adventofcode.com)

-More information on the official website: https://adventofcode.com

 <img src="https://i.ibb.co/n0cZfrT/160be980-3b1a-11eb-9dbe-439a40adfa99.png" alt="drawing" width="500"/>